Niti Aggarwal, M.D.

 Is heart disease something only older women should worry about?

 Women of all ages should take heart disease seriously.
-Women under 65, and especially those with a family history of heart disease, need to pay close attention to heart disease risk factors.
+Women under 65, or those with the above risk factors, and especially those with a family history of heart disease, need to pay close attention to heart disease risk factors.

-What are the differences of symptoms in women?
+What are the differences of heart disease symptoms in women?

 - Neck, jaw, shoulder, upper back or abdominal discomfort